 The implementation measures were crafted as a list of action items, determined to be achievable within the 10-year General Plan timeframe, as well as the continuation of established on-going programs.
-Specific implementation measures (action items) were edited when determined to be redundant, some action items were deleted if achieved or completed during the previous 10-year period and any action items that were simply a restatement of an existing policy were removed.
+Specific implementation measures (action items) were edited when determined to be redundant, some action items were deleted if achieved or revised and not approved (i.e. the Walk & Bike Plan) during the previous 10-year period and any action items that were simply a restatement of an existing policy were removed.
 This resulted in a streamlined single list of measurable and achievable action items, that make it easier to read, easier to understand and easier to implement.
 These actions should not be treated as a static checklist but as "recommendations" for implementation that identify strategies and projects that, under current conditions, represent a high degree of conformance between community needs and values.
 As such, as conditions change, so too may the timing of these actions or even the actions themselves.